 JMeter’s Recording Template

-JMeter also has some predefined template.
-Select “Template” option from File Menu.
+JMeter also has some predefined templates.
+Select “Template” option from the File Menu.
 After selecting the template to choose “Recording” option in the window which opens and click on Create.

-As soon as you select this Recording Template, you would see some components already added in the Test plan.
+As soon as you select this Recording Template, you will see some components already added to the Test plan.

 - HTTP(s) Script Recorder under Work Bench

-- HTTP Request Defaults and HTTP Cookie Manager
+- HTTP Request Default and HTTP Cookie Manager

-You can either do proxy settings on your browser to talk to JMeter proxy server or use CHROME Extension Blazemeter to record the requests and then export the. jmx file to Jmeter.
-There are many others extensions to record the script and then export it to JMeter.
-BADBOY tool also works well with Jmeter for recording both web and mobile hits.
+You can either go to the proxy settings on your browser to talk to the JMeter proxy server or use the CHROME Extension Blazemeter to record the requests and then export them. jmx file for Jmeter.
+There are many other extensions to record the script and then export it to JMeter.
+The BADBOY tool also works well with Jmeter to record both web and mobile hits.

-Click on. jmx option to export the recorded request to Jmeter.
+Click on the. jmx option to export the recorded request to Jmeter.
 Now from Jmeter, open the. jmx file and see the requests and the parameters associated with each request.

-By now, it is assumed that you all must have got yourself very familiar with the basic logic of JMeter, how it simulates load, how to play with different type of Samplers, how to control execution flow with the use of Controller and using variables and functions to run the loops across the iterations.
+By now, we hope you all must have got yourself very familiar with the basic logic of JMeter, how it simulates load, how to play with different types of Samplers, how to control execution flow with the use of Controller and using variables and functions to run the loops across the iterations.
 This is certainly not the end of the series of tutorials on JMeter.